 Linger a little longer in the area with family (and dog-friendly) lunch at Woolgoolga Brewing Co, or check out the Woolgoolga Beach and Headland, with the chance of some whale watching.

-Short, scenic and almost guaranteed to delight the kids, Look At Me Now Headland Walk is known for its resident kangaroos.
+Short, scenic and almost guaranteed to delight the kids, Look At Me Now Headland Walk is an easy coastal walk that offers wide-open spaces, ocean views and the chance to spot kangaroos grazing along the headland.

 Head to Moonee Beach Hotel afterwards for an easy family meal.
 The playground is sure to entertain the kids, and there is live music and great food.